Brandflight

 A book is one thing; a practice is another.
 The 4D model became a working method because it was used — on real companies, with real stakes — and that work was done in partnership.

-Annette Rosencreutz was Thomas Gad's partner in work and in life for more than fifteen years.
-She edited 4D Branding itself.
-With Gad she co-authored Managing Brand Me (2002), the book that took the four-dimensional idea and turned it on the individual — the first serious treatment of what the world would later, less carefully, call personal branding.
+Annette Rosencreutz and Thomas Gad were partners for more than fifteen years.
+Together they wrote Managing Brand Me (2002), the book that took the four-dimensional idea and turned it on the individual — the first serious treatment of what the world would later, less carefully, call personal branding.
 And across more than a decade of consulting, she was the one who carried the framework into boardrooms: applying it, pressure-testing it, and translating it for companies across Europe and the United States.

 The methodology has one author.
 The practice had two.